hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 ---
-description: Besu proof of authority consensus protocols comparison
+description: Besu proof of authority consensus protocols
 ---

-# Comparing proof of authority consensus protocols
+# Proof of authority consensus protocols

-Besu implements the QBFT, IBFT 2.0, and Clique proof of authority (PoA) [consensus protocols](Overview-Consensus.md).
+Besu implements the QBFT and IBFT 2.0 proof of authority (PoA) [consensus protocols](Overview-Consensus.md).
 PoA consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

 PoA consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum Mainnet.

-In QBFT, IBFT 2.0, or Clique, a group of nodes in the network act as validators (QBFT and IBFT 2.0) or signers (Clique).
+In QBFT and IBFT 2.0, a group of nodes in the network act as validators.
 The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 !!! note